iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.nsw.service___6.8.0 (251481)/report.md

 > To many loops that bring you back to the same place.
 Extremely difficult to make contact without interogation<br> :date: __2021-04-17 10:31:30__

-> Slow to update<br> :date: __2021-04-15 01:25:49__

-> Only giving it 3 because how long is the photo id for proof of age<br> :date: __2021-04-14 14:10:31__

-> If this is the Services NSW app, why can't I read the current value of my senior's travel card or see my Dine and Discover details?
-Where is my Opel card?
-It is good for my licence, but when I want to log in to a Covid Safe site it locks up.
-I don't want to be too critical of someone's effort it providing the information it does provide.
-Buy really!
-It does seem to have some serious limitations.<br> :date: __2021-04-10 06:49:43__

 #### 2-star reviews